Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Experimental Results

 \subsection{Data transformations}

 The raw trajectory data is augmented using mirroring and transformed into 1D vectors that serve as input to the GRU.
-The vectors ($x_0, \dots, x_t, \dots, x_T$) are the concatenation of trajectory features ($f_t$), metric-based features ($m_t$), and an ad-hoc context embedding ($c_t$):
+The vectors ($x_0, \dots, x_t, \dots, x_T$) are the concatenation of trajectory features ($f_t$), metric-based features ($m_t$), and an ad-hoc context embedding ($c_t$): $x_t = f_t || m_t || c_t$

-The trajectory features, $f_t$, include pose, speed, and acceleration of the robot \textit{w.r.t.} the goal frame of reference, goal thresholds (regarding position and orientation), general scenario information (flags indicating the presence of humans and the existence of walls), and data that allows contextualizing in time the current step in the whole trajectory (the current step ratio and a last step flag).
+The trajectory features, $f_t$, include pose, speed, and acceleration of the robot \textit{w.r.t.} the goal frame of reference, goal thresholds (regarding position and orientation), general scenario information (flags indicating the presence of humans and the existence of walls in the scenario), and data that allows contextualizing in time the current step in the whole trajectory (the current step ratio and a last step flag).
 The metrics compiled in $m_t$ are the following: \begin{itemize} \item A flag indicating whether the robot reaches the goal. \item Distances to the nearest human, object, and wall. \item Flags indicating whether the robot has collided with a human, an object, or a wall. \item Number of humans within a radius of the robot ($0.4$, $0.6$, and $0.8~m$). \item Flags indicating social space intrusions, considering the same thresholds as in the previous point. \item Features indicating potential danger to humans: minimum time to collision, maximum \textit{cost of fear}, and maximum \textit{cost of panic} as defined in~\cite{singamaneni2023towards}. \item Minimum distance from humans up to the current step. \item Path efficiency ratio measured as the initial distance to the goal divided by the length of the trajectory up to the current step. \end{itemize}